 Understanding whether rangatahi have a sense of their cultural identity, family/whānau and whanaungatanga may also help you to understand what interventions may be required to remediate these areas of concern.

 All tamariki and rangatahi can communicate their preferences if those working with them take the time to understand how they communicate.
 There are a number of reasons why the voice of te tamaiti or rangatahi may be more difficult to obtain as a result of their individual circumstances.
 This includes the very young tamaiti, where English is a second language, or where there are communication challenges as a result of a disability.
 Some tamariki and rangatahi may need support to ensure their views, wishes and feelings are taken into account in assessment and planning.
 Adaptable methods that can be adjusted for particular individual needs are important.

 Recording — why we are involved and what we are worried about

-In addition to the assessment of safety needs within the Tuituia domains and sub-domains, the Tuituia assessment section ’why we are involved and what we are worried about’ is crucial in capturing the areas of safety concern for te tamaiti.
+In addition to the assessment of safety needs within the Tuituia domains and subdomains, the Tuituia assessment section 'Why we are involved and what we are worried about' is crucial in capturing the areas of safety concern for te tamaiti or rangatahi.

-This section outlines the reasons we are working with this tamaiti and relates to the danger/harm and risk statements sections in the Child/Young Person and Family consult.
+This section outlines the reasons we are working with this tamaiti or rangatahi, and relates to the danger/harm and risk statements sections in the child/young person and family consult.

 Responding to new safety concerns

-In the course of this assessment or at any time during our involvement with them, te tamaiti may disclose new information about historical harm or abuse, or may raise issues about their current safety with their caregiver, an adult or another tamaiti or rangatahi.
-If new safety concerns, that have not previously been the focus of a child and family assessment or investigation, are identified for te tamaiti, a Report of Concern should be made and the usual processes followed.
+In the course of this assessment or at any time during our involvement with them, te tamaiti or rangatahi may disclose new information about historical harm or abuse, or may raise issues about their current safety with their caregiver, an adult or another tamaiti or rangatahi.
+If new safety concerns, that have not previously been the focus of a child and family assessment or investigation, are identified for te tamaiti or rangatahi, a report of concern should be made and the usual processes followed.